 Karl Johnson

-Professor Karl Johnson was born and raised in La Crosse, Wisconsin and lived in Madison and Milwaukee (an irredeemable cheesehead) before spending three and a half years teaching in Beijing, China after completing his PhD.
-Karl’s dissertation focused on comparing social policies across 18 western nations, combining the western welfare state and social development literatures to understand whether poverty reduction and economic performance are incompatible.
-Karl and colleagues recently completed a Russell Sage Foundation grant proposal exploring the impact of COVID-19 on Great Lakes nonprofit organizations’ service delivery, and he is currently working on a project exploring the place of social class in social work education and plans to return to his original work on the social investment potential of universal welfare state policies.
+Professor Johnson was born and raised in La Crosse, Wisconsin and lived in Madison and Milwaukee before spending three and a half years teaching in Beijing, China after completing his PhD.
+Karl’s dissertation focused on comparing social policies across 18 western nations, combining the western welfare state and social development literatures to understand how poverty reduction and economic performance are compatible.
+Karl continues to publish in the area of the nexus between social development and social policy in welfare states.
+He and a student research assistant are currently working on a project to explore social development policies in India.
+He and Dr. Kumar are also working on a project exploring the place of social class in social work education.

 Educational Background